Milwaukee Yacht Club

 The Milwaukee Yacht Club has been in operation on Lake Michigan's coast since 1871.
 The yacht club's slips are in Milwaukee's McKinley Marina.
 The Milwaukee Yacht Club is leasing the land from Milwaukee County; the current lease is for 50 years beginning in 2020.

 The oldest premier yacht club on Lake Michigan, in the scenic heart of McKinley Marina, Milwaukee Yacht Club welcomes boaters year-round, offering sailing, boating, and dining.
 It also offers its site for private parties, weddings, and business meetings.

 Amenities include a heated pool and spa, outdoor Skylark Bar with its lakeside patio, complimentary kayaks and paddleboards, and gourmet dining in the main clubhouse overlooking the North anchorage of Milwaukee Harbor.
-It offers worldwide reciprocity through Yacht Clubs of America and also has a unique shared reciprocity agreement with The University Club of Milwaukee.
+It offers worldwide reciprocity through Yacht Clubs of America.

 History

 The Milwaukee Yacht Club was founded in 1871 on a site north of the Milwaukee River.
 Incidentally, the channel is the source of the lake water pumped into the Milwaukee River near North Avenue.
 It is used to flush out the river from time to time.
 The ornate circa 1888 building on the other side of Lincoln Memorial Drive, occupied by Colectivo Coffee House, houses the original pump that is still used for that purpose.
 With only a partial sea wall north of the site and east from McKinley Beach, there was little protection for boats back then, and boaters had to be a hardy lot and more self-reliant than they are now.